Home

 Well, no really.
 You can get one done for around $100 – to $500 and upwards, depending on how complex a report you want.

-Some environmental agencies are even government funded to do them for free.
+Some environmental agencies are even government funded to do them for free - but the auditor gets paid!
 We had one of those done.
 Main recommendations were for window/door/roof insulation, together with roof extraction fans (Whirlie Birds for Australians).
 We can now enjoy indoors even on 40C days, without an air conditioner(!!), whereas we were really struggling before, with it!

-Roof insulation is now 100% free through government subsidy, three Whirlie Birds at $25 each on special and some tape is all it took.
+Roof insulation plus three Whirlie Birds at $25 each on special and some tape is all it took.
 Thank you energy auditor!
 Might still look at insulation film on the windows but it's optional.

 Saving energy and the Planet